Cyb10101/notes/System/Linux/Backup-Entire-Disk.md

 # Backup and restore entire disk

+*Note: If you only want a small backup of your data then look here: [Backup](../../Tutorial/Backup.md).*

 Here the complete hard drive with all partitions is copied.
 A 1 to 1 copy of a real hard disk, so to speak.

 The advantage is, if something went wrong after the backup, you can reset everything.